 The online filing service allows authorized suppliers to file income tax returns with the CRA and Revenu Québec online, using return preparation software.

 Under the Income Tax Assistance – Volunteer Program, returns prepared using software are usually filed online with the CRA and Revenu Québec.
 Volunteers who want to use this type of service must be authorized by the CRA and Revenu Québec.

 If you intend to file returns online with the CRA and Revenu Québec, do the following as soon as possible:

 - Register for the EFILE service and get authorization from the CRA.

-- Ask the organization you are affiliated with to register you with Revenu Québec for NetFile Québec (you cannot register yourself).
+- Ask the organization you are affiliated with to register you with Revenu Québec's NetFile Québec service to get the necessary authorization to file returns (you cannot register yourself).

-- Once the CRA has granted an EFILE number the application for a NetFile Québec number will be approved.
-It can take up to 30 days to receive an EFILE number.
+- Once the CRA has confirmed your authorization for EFILE, the application for a NetFile Québec number will be approved.
+The EFILE verification process can take up to 30 days.

 Step 3 – Meet the security requirements

 In order to participate as a volunteer in the income tax assistance program, you must meet one of the following security requirements, depending on what role you take on: